A Place Women Physicians Can Find True Friendship and Deep Connection

 For women in medicine, they can feel nearly impossible to come by.

-The demands of a medical career leave little time for connection, and the friendships that once came easily in school or training seem harder to sustain.
+The demands of a medical career leave little time for connection, and the friendships that once came easily in school or training often feel harder to sustain.

 Women come to our retreats from all over the United States and Canada, often arriving alone—both confident and shy, sometimes a little skeptical.

-They seek time and space to relax, reflect, and find clarity.
+They are looking for space to relax, reflect, and clarity.

-They know they are not living the life they truly want, but are unsure of the steps to get there.
+Many know they are not living the life they truly want, but feel unsure of the steps to get there.

-At every retreat, you leave with a deeper understanding of themselves, with more clarity, a sense of direction, and renewed energy.
+At every retreat, women leave with a deeper understanding of themselves, more clarity, a sense of direction, and renewed energy.

-But you also leave with something unexpected, often something you have been craving all along: a new community, a deep connection, and friendships that truly last.
+They also leave with something unexpected—something they have been craving - a community, deep connection, and friendships that truly last

-Despite differences in geography, specialty, practice type, and career stage, they share core values and life experiences.
-The universe has sifted them, aligning them for a reason.
+Despite differences in geography, specialty, practice type, and career stage, they almost always share core values and lived experiences.

-Facilitating these connections is one of the most rewarding aspects of this work.
+Facilitating these connections is a deeply rewarding aspect of this work.

-The friendships formed at these retreats are more than chance encounters; they are life-changing relationships built on mutual understanding and shared experience.
+The friendships formed at Nicasio Creek Farm retreats are more than chance encounters.
+They are life-changing relationships built on mutual understanding and shared experience.

 Previous